 Bern is not only the capital of Switzerland but a city full of history, picturesque views, architecture and great food.
 What’s not to love about this combo?
-If you only had 24 hours in Bern Switzerland, here is a one day itinerary with the best things to do in Bern (your “must do” list.
+If you only had 24 hours in Bern Switzerland, here is a one day itinerary with the best things to do in Bern (your “must do” list.)